github/docs/content/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on.md

 If the SAML identity you sign in with does not match the SAML identity that is currently linked to your {% data variables.product.prodname_dotcom %} account, you'll receive a warning that you are about to relink your account.
 Because your SAML identity is used to govern access and team membership, continuing with the new SAML identity can cause you to lose access to teams and organizations inside of {% data variables.product.prodname_dotcom %}.
 Only continue if you know that you're supposed to use that new SAML identity for authentication in the future.

-## Authorizing PATs and SSH keys with SAML SSO
+## Authorizing {% data variables.product.pat_generic %}s and SSH keys with SAML SSO

-To use the API or Git on the command line to access protected content in an organization that uses SAML SSO, you will need to use an authorized personal access token over HTTPS or an authorized SSH key.
+To use the API or Git on the command line to access protected content in an organization that uses SAML SSO, you will need to use an authorized {% data variables.product.pat_generic %} over HTTPS or an authorized SSH key.

-If you don't have a personal access token or an SSH key, you can create a personal access token for the command line or generate a new SSH key.
-For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" or "[Generating a new SSH key and adding it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)."
+If you don't have a {% data variables.product.pat_generic %} or an SSH key, you can create a {% data variables.product.pat_generic %} for the command line or generate a new SSH key.
+For more information, see "[Creating a {% data variables.product.pat_generic %}](/github/authenticating-to-github/creating-a-personal-access-token)" or "[Generating a new SSH key and adding it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)."

-To use a new or existing personal access token or SSH key with an organization that uses or enforces SAML SSO, you will need to authorize the token or authorize the SSH key for use with a SAML SSO organization.
-For more information, see "[Authorizing a personal access token for use with SAML single sign-on](/articles/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)" or "[Authorizing an SSH key for use with SAML single sign-on](/articles/authorizing-an-ssh-key-for-use-with-saml-single-sign-on)."
+To use a new or existing {% data variables.product.pat_generic %} or SSH key with an organization that uses or enforces SAML SSO, you will need to authorize the token or authorize the SSH key for use with a SAML SSO organization.
+For more information, see "[Authorizing a {% data variables.product.pat_generic %} for use with SAML single sign-on](/articles/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)" or "[Authorizing an SSH key for use with SAML single sign-on](/articles/authorizing-an-ssh-key-for-use-with-saml-single-sign-on)."

 ## About {% data variables.product.prodname_oauth_apps %}, {% data variables.product.prodname_github_apps %}, and SAML SSO